Stochastic: Manufacturing

 Manufacturing processes are assumed to be stochastic processes.
 This assumption is largely valid for either continuous or batch manufacturing processes.
 Testing and monitoring of the process is recorded using a process control chart which plots a given process control parameter over time.
 Typically a dozen or many more parameters will be tracked simultaneously.
 Statistical models are used to define limit lines which define when corrective actions must be taken to bring the process back to its intended operational window.

 This same approach is used in the service industry where parameters are replaced by processes related to service level agreements.

 Media

 The marketing and the changing movement of audience tastes and preferences, as well as the solicitation of and the scientific appeal of certain film and television debuts (i.e., their opening weekends, word-of-mouth, top-of-mind knowledge among surveyed groups, star name recognition and other elements of social media outreach and advertising), are determined in part by stochastic modeling.
-A recent attempt at repeat business analysis was done by Japanese scholars and is part of the Cinematic Contagion Systems patented by Geneva Media Holdings, and such modeling has been used in data collection from the time of the original Nielsen ratings to modern studio and television test audiences.